HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Introduction

-Current mainstream approaches for community model selection, such as HuggingGPT \cite{shen2023hugginggpt}, achieve this by directly embedding model descriptions of all candidate models into prompts, leading to significant token consumption.
+Current mainstream approaches for community model selection, such as HuggingGPT~\cite{shen2023hugginggpt}, achieve model selection by directly embedding all candidate model descriptions into prompts, leading to significant token consumption (Figure~\ref{fig:1}).
 Recent research has shifted towards a paradigm driven by meta-learners that select models based on dataset similarity \cite{li2023automrm, zhou2024you, lu2023content, zhang2024modelgalaxy}.
 However, these methods are limited to fixed, small-scale, task-specific repositories and fail to generalize to other tasks or adapt to dynamically evolving large-scale model communities.
 Moreover, existing approaches fail to perform fine-grained analysis of model descriptions.
 This makes it difficult to achieve an optimal match between the heterogeneous nature of community models and the diverse needs of users.

-To address the above issues, we introduce HuggingR$^4$, a novel LLM-powered framework for model selection in constantly changing model communities.
-It employs a coarse-to-fine strategy that combines efficient broad-scale retrieval with precise fine-grained refinement, achieving competitive performance while maintaining remarkably low token consumption compared to existing methods.
-As shown in Figure~\ref{fig:1}c, HuggingR$^4$ construction process comprises three steps: 1) \textbf{Reasoning and Retrieval}.
-Instruct the LLM to engage in step-by-step reasoning and iteratively invoke targeted retrieval operations to obtain a compact set of competitive candidate models.
-2) \textbf{Refinement}.
-Instruct the LLM to conduct comprehensive fine-grained analysis of the candidate models' full descriptions, enabling informed selection of the most suitable model based on task-specific requirements and performance criteria.
-3) \textbf{Reflection}.
-Instruct the LLM to validate the results through self-reflection.
-If the results are unreasonable, it dynamically adjusts the retrieval parameters and returns to the first step.
-To address metadata gaps, we introduce a failure traceback module after each retrieval to prevent incorrect results caused by missing metadata.
-Furthermore, we propose a novel sliding window strategy that intelligently manages the LLM's access to model card information at each processing step, optimizing both context utilization and token efficiency.
+To address these challenges, we introduce HuggingR$^4$, a novel reasoning-driven framework for scalable model selection in dynamic community repositories.
+It employs a coarse-to-fine strategy that combines efficient broad-scale retrieval with precise fine-grained refinement, achieving state-of-the-art performance while reducing token consumption by 85.6\% (Figure~\ref{fig:1}).
+HuggingR$^4$ construction process comprises three stages: \textbf{(1) Iterative Reasoning and Dual-Stream Retrieval.} The LLM performs step-by-step reasoning to decompose user queries and iteratively retrieves a compact set of candidates. \textbf{(2) Fine-Grained Semantic Refinement.} The LLM conducts fine-grained analysis of candidates' full descriptions to select the most suitable model based on task-specific requirements. \textbf{(3) Meta-Cognitive Reflection.} The LLM validates selections through self-reflection and dynamically adjusts retrieval parameters if necessary.
+To handle pervasive metadata gaps, we integrate a failure traceback mechanism after each retrieval operation.
+Additionally, we introduce a novel sliding window strategy that intelligently manages context window usage, optimizing both information coverage and token efficiency.